sherzodcode/diary-API/readme.txt

 Today was a rest day too.
-Time is 23:08, today i made improve my JOB INTERVIEW project to 20 questions I didn't continiu my Nest js project but i should do it
+Time is 23:08, today i made improve my JOB INTERVIEW project to 20 questions I didn't continiu my Nest js project but i should do it Tomorrow i should finish my nest js project.
+That's IT

 /////////